Going to the Sun Road Tickets & Open Times: Everything You Need to Know to Access Going to the Sun

-Other FAQs About Glacier National Park's Ticketed Entry
+Other FAQs About Glacier National Park's Vehicle Reservations

-When do Going-to-the-sun Road tickets become available online?
+When do Going-to-the-sun Road reservations become available online?

-Tickets are made available 4-months in advance of the ticket date and another batch of tickets are available the day prior to the ticket date.
+Tickets are made available 3-months in advance of the ticket date on the 1st of that respective month.
+A much smaller batch of reservations are available the day prior to the ticket date.

-Where do I make a reservation for a Going-to-the-sun Ticket?
+Where do I a get for a Glacier National Park Vehicle Reservation?

 Reservations can be made at Recreation.gov online or you may call the Reservation Line: 877-444-6777

-Do I need a ticketed entry to get into the Polebridge / North Fork entrance of Glacier?
+Do I need a vehicle reservations to get into the Polebridge / North Fork entrance of Glacier?

-Yes, beginning in 2022 you need a ticketed entry for this area of the park from May 27th to September 11th.
+Yes, beginning in 2022 you need a ticketed entry for this area of the park from May 26th to September 10th, 2023.
 North Fork entry reservations can be made here.
-The town of Polebridge is not within park boundaries and can be visited yearround without a reservation, just good tire on your vehicle!
+The town of Polebridge is not within park boundaries and can be visited year-round without a reservation, just some good tires on your vehicle!

-This article was written in 2022, but road conditions and Park policy are subject to change.
+This article was written in 2022 and updated in 2023, but road conditions and Park policy are subject to change.
 Always check the road conditions before you visit and have a wonderful time visiting the amazing place!